top of page

 STEP 3 - Remove the two vertical stainless bolts (5 & 6 - see part definitions above) from each HIGH RISER to disconnect the Elbow+Insert parts from the Riser part. *Do NOT remove the two horizontal bolts that connect the Insert to the Elbow.

-STEP 4 - Insert the left and a right Riser parts into the Expedition Rack outer track, with the flat side facing inward and the bottom tabs positioned closest to the front of the vehicle.
-Align the bottom tabs to straddle the captive nut inside the groove.
+STEP 4 - Insert the left and a right Riser parts into the Expedition Rack outer track, with the flat side facing inward and the bottom tabs positioned toward the front of the vehicle.
+Align the bottom tabs to straddle the captive nut inside the outer track groove.
 This will later help align the Rack Bolt to the captive nut, and assist when sliding the captive nut with HIGH RISERS into their final position.

-NOTE: The two tabs located on the bottom of the Riser part, on either side of the temp square nut, are intended to help position the stock captive nut inside the outer track for final Rack Bolt alignment.
-If you encounter any issues aligning the stock captive nut between the tabs, you can choose to shorten or remove the Tabs with a sharp tool or pliers.
+NOTE: The two tabs located on the bottom of the Riser part are intended to help position the stock captive nut inside the outer track for final Rack Bolt alignment.
+If you encounter any issues aligning the captive nut between the tabs, you can remove the Tabs with a sharp tool or pliers.
 Only do so at your discretion as these tabs also move the captive nut with the HIGH RISERS.

-STEP 5 - Insert the Left and a Right Insert+Elbow parts into each end of the first rail to be lifted.
-The Insert+Elbow will NOT connect to the cross rail with screws, as the stock brackets are.
+STEP 5 - Insert the Left and a Right Insert+Elbow combo into each end of the first rail to be lifted.
+The Insert+Elbow combo will NOT connect to the cross rail with bolts, as the stock brackets are.

-STEP 6 - Position the first cross rail to be lifted, with the right and left Insert+Elbow inserted into the ends, and lower them onto the left and right Riser parts you have already positioned in the rack's track.
-Drop in the vertical bolts to help align the Insert+Elbow to the Riser.
+STEP 6 - Position the first cross rail to be lifted, with the right and left Insert+Elbow combo inserted into the ends, and lower them onto the left and right Riser parts you have already positioned in the rack's track groove.
+Drop in the Elbow to Riser Bolt (6) to align the Insert+Elbow combo to the Riser.

 STEP 7 - Carefully tighten the Elbow to Riser Bolt (5) into the Riser's threads on both sides of the rail.
-Be sure NOT to over tighten these bolts as they contain ABS threads and over tightening could damage the threads.
-Tighten the boltsd (5) until firm and secure. *At your discretion, you can also apply the included thread lock liquid to further secure the Insert+Elbow parts to the Riser part, but it is not necessary.
+Be sure NOT to over tighten these bolts as they contain ABS threads and over tightening could damage them.
+Tighten the Elbow to Riser Bolt (6) until firm and secure. *At your discretion, you can also apply the included thread lock liquid to further secure the Insert+Elbow combo to the Riser part.

-STEP 9 - Once both HIGH RISERS are attached loosely to the captive nuts, slide the entire cross bar with HIGH RISERS toward the rear of the vehicle until the Expedition rack pushes the left and the right HIGHRISERS into the cross rail.
-There should be no gap remaining between the HIGH RISERS and the cross rails.
-This may slightly position the cross rails further back in the rack than the reference blue tape.
-This is okay to prevent any movement.
+STEP 9 - Once both HIGH RISERS are loosely attached to the captive nuts, slide each cross bar with HIGH RISERS toward the rear of the vehicle until the Expedition Rack pushes the left and right HIGH RISERS into the cross rail.
+There should be no more gap between the HIGH RISERS and the cross rails.
+This may position the cross rails slightly further back in the rack than the reference blue tape.
+This is okay.

 Image 1a - Incorrect final position with gap.